arineng/nicinfo/README.md

     * Updated defaults to latest IANA file
     * Fixed failing unit tests with data tree.
     * Fix for running on cygwin
+* 1.2.0.alpha
+  * Dropped support for...
+    * Ruby 1.8.7, 1.9.3, and 2.0.
+    * OS specific packages (use Ruby gem install)
+  * New Features
+    * Look up network information based on your IP address.
+    * Added calculated CIDR ranges to IP networks.
+    * Added traceroute function (experimental)

 # System Requirements

-NicInfo requires Ruby 1.8.7 or higher and should run on any operating system that supports it.
+NicInfo requires Ruby 2.1.3 or higher and should run on any operating system that supports it.
 Some features such as the pager support and auto-detection of terminal width will only work on Unix style systems such as Linux and Mac OS X.

 Information on specific platforms are noted below:

-* Ruby 1.8.7: This will require you install the Ruby JSON parser.
-Depending on your system, that may be as simple as `gem install json`.
-You should probably moving away from Ruby 1.8.7.
-* RedHat / CentOS 6: This will require Ruby's JSON parser, as noted above.
-This may require installing multiple RPMs: `yum install gcc rubygems ruby-devel` before running `gem install json`.
-You should probably be moving away from RedHat or CentOS 6.
+* RedHat / CentOS 6: Use [RVM](https://rvm.io/) to install a compatible version of Ruby.
-* Docker ruby:2.0,2.1,2.2: This is a docker image based on a very scaled down Ubuntu Linux distribution.
+* Docker ruby:2.1,2.2: This is a docker image based on a very scaled down Ubuntu Linux distribution.
 The "less" pager is not installed, so you will need to install it or disable pager use in NicInfo.
 Installing "less" can be done with `apt-get update` followed by `apt-get install less`.